CBICA/OPM/paper.md

 the patch is rejected.
 If either the required number of patches have been saved or no more candidate pixels exit, OPM exits.
 If the patch quota has not been achieved and there is still potential regions for patch extraction, OPM will resume.
 If there are no more candidate patches, OPM will determine the slide is saturated and exit.
+The overall flowchart is illustrated in \autoref{fig:flowchart}.

 # Acknowledgements